erazo-janet/AzureFundamentals/AzureTerms.md

 - Resource Groups - A collection of resources.
 Every resource must exist in one (and only one!) resource group.
 The resources can be from multiple region.
 Deleting a resource group deletes all resources in that group.
 Use Locks to prevent this
 - Subscriptions
 - Management Groups - Helps you manage access, policy, compliance and more for multiple subscriptions.
 Alll subscriptions in a Management Group inherit conditions applied to the MG, and 10,000 MG can be supported in a single directory.
 Hierarchy is: Management group > Subscriptions > Resource Groups > Resources
-- Azure Resource Manaer
+- Azure Resource Manager
 - Azure Resources
-- Virtual Machine
-- Windows Virtual Desktop
-- Virtual Networks
-- VPN Gateway
+- Virtual Machine - Solution to a lack of physical servers.
+You can create a virtual machine in the cloud and you customize all the software running on the VM.
+This is a good choice when you need to take control of the operating system, have the ability to run custom software, and use custom hosting configurations
+- Windows Virtual Desktop - Desktop virtualization enviroment where you can virtualize 365 apps, manage windows 7, 10 and server in one place
+- Virtual Networks - Enables Azure resources like VMs, web apps, etc to communicate with each other, with users on the internet, and with on premis computers
+- VPN Gateway - Lets you send encrypted traffic between an Azure virtual netrowkr and an on-premis location over the public internet.
+Each virtual network can only have ONE VPN Gateway
 - Virtual Netowrk Peering
 - ExpressRoute
 - Internet of Things (IoT) Hub
 - Internet of Things (IoT) Central
 - Azure Sphere
-- Azure Machine Learning
-- Cognitive Services
-- Azure Bot Service
+- Azure Machine Learning - A data science technique that uses existing data to train a model, test it, and then apply the model to new data to predict future behaviors and outcomes
+- Azure Cognitive Services - Provides built in machine learning models that enables apps to see, hear, speak, underand and reason.
+It can understand images, videos, audio, and translate text
+- Azure Bot Service -Lets you crete virtual agents that understands and replies to questions like a human.
+Used often when building a virtual agent that interfaces with humans via natural language
-- Azure Portal
+- Azure Portal - Azures site to access every feature of Azure
-- Azure PowerShell
+- Azure PowerShell - Developers use this to execute commands called cmdlets where the command calls the Rest API to perform a task in Azure
-- Azure CLI
+- Azure CLI - linux bash.
+Run commands alone or grouped in a script
-- Azure Mobile App
+- Azure Mobile App - iOS and Android access to your resources.
+You can monitor health and status of resources, check for alerts, restart web app or VM, run CLI/Powershell commands, and more
 - Azure Advisor
-- Azure Resource Manager (ARM) Templates
+- Azure Resource Manager (ARM) Templates - Instead of using CLI or powershell to set up and tear down resources, use ARM templates to define what you want in JSON.
+The benefit is the entire template is verified before any code is executed to ensure code will work
 - Azure Monitor
 - Azure Service Health
 - Serverless Computing
-- Azure Bot Service
-- Azure Cognitive Services
 - Azure Machine Learning
 - Azure Cosmos DB
 - Azure Active Directory
 - Multi Factor Authetication
 - Single Sign on
 - Authetication vs Authorization
-- RBAC
+- RBAC - Role Bases Access Control: It is applied to a scope, which is a resource or set of resources that access appplies to.
+You can apply RBAC to a person or a group
-- Tags
+- Tags -Organize resources by adding labels
-- Azure Policy
+- Azure Policy - Lets you create, assign and manage policies that control or audit your resources
-- Azure Blueprints
-- Conditional Access
+- Azure Blueprints - Instead of creating policies for each subscription, blueprints lets you create a set.
+You can create and deploy various templates like role assignments, policy assignments and resouce mgr templates
+- Conditional Access - A tool Azure Active Directory uses to allow or deny access to the resources based on identifyig signals.
+The signals include who the user is, where they are, and what device is used.
+This is more granular than MFA.
-- Defense in Depth
+- Defense in Depth - Protect info and prevent it from being stolen by those who are not authorized to access it
-- Trust Center
-- Compliance
+- Trust Center - showcases Microsoft principles for maintaining data integrity in the cloud and how Microsoft implements security, privacy, compliance and transparency
+- Compliance - Ensuring a company follows the laws that governing bodies enforce.
+There are 4 global offereings for compliance: Global, US Gov, Industry, Regional
-- Privacy Statement
+- Privacy Statement - Explains what Microsoft colects, what they use it for and the purpose
 - Cloud Adpotion Framework - Implement the cloud with these steps: Define your strategy, Make a Plan, Ready your organization, Adopt the Cloud, Govern and Manage your cloud enviroment
 - TCO Calculator - Total Cost of Ownership.
 This calculator can be used to see how much you will need to spend if you are building the same infrastructure in your own data center
 - Pricing Calculator -This website can be used by anyone that would like to plan their costs before moving to the Azure Cloud